-6 Reasons why Google Pixel 6a makes a great Christmas gift
+6 Reasons why the Google Pixel 6a makes a great Christmas gift

-(Pocket-lint) - The holiday season is here, and if you're looking for an amazing gift for a friend or loved one, look no further than the Google Pixel 6a.
+The holiday season is here, and if you're looking for an amazing gift for a friend or loved one, look no further than the Google Pixel 6a.

 This is one of the newest phones on the market, boasting innovative features and a sleek design.